agupta229/Complementary_Pairs/README.md

    The values of CP normalized by library size per million is called CPM.
 Note: pipeline.sh calls on get_complementary_count.multiple.sh, which calls on append_nh.py and parse.py
+* Be sure to change paths to append_nh.py and parse.py within get_complementary_count.multiple.sh prior to running
+* pipeline.sh as written as a slurm job --> edit as needed to make easier to use; update path to get_complementary_count.multiple.sh within pipeline.sh
 ```
 bash pipeline.sh bam forwardbg reversebg outputprefix
 submit as kraken job